Try Out Our NEW Disneyland Ticket Calculator!

 Magic Kingdom Dining Guide

 Magic Kingdom may be known for its rides, but there are also some decent dining experiences to be had there if you know where to look.
 In general, Magic Kingdom has quick service, table service, character dining, and what we’re going to call snack stands.
 Sometimes the lines are a bit blurry between snack stands and quick service restaurants, but we designated our Magic Kingdom food options based on whether they had seating and how extensive or minimal their menu is.
-(Updated Februrary 15, 2023)
+(Updated September 13, 2023)

 Here are a few other things to keep in mind as you go through this guide to the best restaurants in Magic Kingdom:

 • Quick service restaurants offer indoor and/or outdoor seating.
-Orders are placed either on your cell phone and picked or with a cast member standing at a register.
+Orders are placed either on your cell phone or with a cast member standing at a register.
 Menu options tend to be cheaper here than at table service restaurants.

 • Table service restaurants offer almost exclusive indoor seating.
 As you probably guessed, orders are placed at your table with your server and food is delivered to you.
 Meals are more expensive here.
 These are also the only restaurants you can buy alcohol in Magic Kingdom